 University Information Technology Services is implementing Trellis CRM, beginning with a three-year plan to establish critical relationship workflows and develop the service model.
 UITS Executive Director for Digital Transformation and Student and Academic Technologies, Darcy Van Patten, is leading the team, while stakeholders from across the university are providing program governance and input surrounding implementation.

-Initiative 5.2A2 of the UA Strategic Plan
+Initiative 5.2A2 of the Arizona Strategic Plan

 Enable a holistic constituent relationship management (CRM) strategy that allows the University of Arizona to optimize our relationship with key stakeholders, including students, alumni, corporations and the communities we serve (among others).
 A well-executed, technology enabled CRM strategy will enable Arizona to achieve the bold aspirations outlined in the strategic plan.

 The enterprise CRM sub-initiative is the technology enabler for many of the other sub-initiatives in the strategic plan, and the measure of success will ultimately be how well it supports those KPIs.
 The initiatives that will be supported by a CRM strategy include supporting student retention, alumni giving, student engagement, community relationships, and collaborations.